Praveen0802/e-commerce-site/README.md

         Created a custom hook for initializing and making Razorpay payment integration.

         After successful payment, the cart will be cleared, and users will be redirected to continue shopping.

+        Implemented razorpay is an test account so you can select upi mode and write "success@razorpay" for successful payment